-It’s always a smart choice to backup your site before changing themes.
+It’s always a wise choice to create a full backup of your site and wp-content before changing your current theme or migrating your site.
 Make sure you back up your:

-This is so that if your new theme causes any issues, you have a full backup to restore your website.
+If your new theme causes any issues, you have a complete backup to restore your website.

-A good way to do this is to use a WordPress backup plugin to backup your entire site.
+An excellent way to do this is to use a WordPress backup plugin to back up your entire site.

-Make sure you download your backup to your computer before moving forward with installing your new theme.
+Make sure you download your backup to your computer before installing your new theme.
 Your backup is then easily accessible should things go wrong.